frontenddogma/web-development-glossary/manuscript/f.md

 : → Function as a Service

 Facade pattern
-: A software-design pattern commonly used in object-oriented programming.
+: A software design pattern commonly used in object-oriented programming.
 Analogous to a facade in architecture, a facade is an object that serves as a front-facing interface masking more complex underlying or structural code.
 A facade can improve the readability and usability of a software library by masking interaction with more complex components behind a single (and often simplified) API; provide a context-specific interface to more generic functionality (complete with context-specific input validation); and serve as a launching point for a broader refactor of monolithic or tightly-coupled systems in favor of more loosely-coupled code.&nbsp;[†](#w-facade-pattern)

 Fallback
 : A contingency option to be taken if the preferred choice is unavailable.&nbsp;[†](#w-fallback)